awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CLI.md

 **Example – A Redis \(cluster mode disabled\) Cluster with no read replicas**
 The following CLI code creates a Redis \(cluster mode disabled\) cache cluster with no replicas\.
-If you want to enable in\-transit or at\-rest encryption on this cluster, add these parameters:
-+ `-transit-encryption-enabled`

-  If you enable in\-transit encryption, the cluster must be created in a VPC based on the Amazon VPC service\.
-You must also include the parameter `--cache-subnet-group`\.
-+ `--auth-token` with the customer specified string value for your AUTH token \(password\) needed to perform operations on this cluster\.
-+ `--at-rest-encryption-enabled`
 For Linux, macOS, or Unix:

 ```